 However, in some ways, affiliate marketing can seem less powerful.
 In particular, when you make an affiliate sale, you only get a percentage of the sales price as a commission.
 The exact commission varies from program to program but the total profit is often smaller than selling an actual product.

 But, affiliate marketing is actually much better than it first appears.

 The key reason for this is that you don’t have any actual products to manage.
 This means that you can scale up the business much more effectively and with less risk than when selling products.
-100 visits per day to your website is 100 potential sales.
-If you have 1000 visits to your website, does your workload change?
+100 visits per day to your website are 100 potential sales.
+If you have 1,000 visits to your website, does your workload change?
 Nope.

 Likewise, you can promote many different products at the same time through affiliate marketing.
 For example, on this site, I recommend a number of different products and programs.
 Many of these are things that I’ve found useful myself or products that may be relevant for specific situations or people.

 I wouldn’t have the same flexibility if I were actually selling the products, especially not if I was trying to sell physical products.
 I wouldn't have the knowledge or expertise to create that many digital products either!